 “These tip sheets make great handouts for your nutrition education presentations.
 They can either supplement our nutrition education self-instructional booklets or add to other wellness or parent education resources.
 Some are designed for children and work great in after-school youth settings.

 Note: many are available in both English and Spanish.”

 “This nutrition-based curriculum introduces students to the fundamentals of healthy food choices, using the Nutrition Facts label as the starting point.
 With engaging hands-on activities, students will become more aware of calories, serving size, and the nutrients they should get “more of” and “less of.”
-Designed for use by middle level teachers, the emphasis is on an inquiry approach that is customizable to science, health, and/or family and consumer science classes, aligning with current education standards in these curriculum areas.
-It also supports educators seeking Science, Technology, Engineering, and Mathematics (STEM) activities for their classrooms.”
+Designed for use by middle level teachers, the emphasis is on an inquiry approach that is customizable to science, health, and/or family and consumer science classes, aligning with current education standards in these curriculum areas.”

 “KidsHealth in the Classroom offers educators free health-related lesson plans for PreK through 12th grade.
 Each Teacher's Guide includes discussion questions, classroom activities and extensions, printable handouts, and quizzes and answer keys all aligned to National Health Education Standards.”